Wine Tasting in Temecula: The Perfect Day Trip Itinerary

-Are you planning a Temecula day trip?
-Temecula is the perfect day trip destination from anywhere in Southern California, and there’s so much to do while you’re visiting the area.
-If you’re planning a day trip to Temecula wineries, this guide has everything you need to know to plan your time in wine country.
-This Temecula day trip itinerary will cover the best wineries to visit and places to eat with one day in Temecula, and exactly how to structure your day so that you see all of the area’s highlights.
+If you’re planning to go wine tasting in Temecula, this guide has everything you need to know to plan your time in wine country.
+This Temecula wine tasting day trip itinerary will cover the best wineries to visit and places to eat with one day in Temecula, and exactly how to structure your day so that you see all of the area’s highlights.
 I’m also including my recommendations for the best things to do, and places to eat in the Temecula Valley!
 Read on for all the details.

 I live only an hour away from Temecula, so I take day trips there quite often.
 In this post, I’m sharing with you all of my favorite things to do, and the best wineries to visit on a day trip to Temecula.